 County Executive Ball has revived Howard County’s Agricultural Land Preservation Program to protect county farmland and support local farmers.
 Under County Executive Ball’s leadership, 300 acres have been protected through the program.

 Since taking office, the Ball Administration has planted more than 65,000 trees, the highest four-year total in decades.
 Additionally, residents have received more than 4,000 trees to plant on their property.

 Preserving Green and Open Space

-Converting all County-owned Streetlights to LED by 2025
+Converting all County-owned Streetlights to LED

 Taking Bold Steps on Pollinator Conservation

 One in three bites of food we eat is the result of insect pollination.
 To ensure the conservation of these insect pollinators, County Executive Ball made Howard County the first county in the nation to become a “Bee City, USA.”
 As part of this initiative, the County committed to reducing pesticide use and creating sustainable habitats for pollinators, a vital ecosystem.
 The Ball Administration created 55 acres of pollinator-friendly meadow on Howard County parkland and established Monarch Way stations at two County parks which provide milkweeds, nectar plants, and shelter for Monarch butterflies throughout their annual cycle of reproduction and migration.
 Additionally, County Executive Ball engaged professional researchers from the Patuxent Wildlife Research Center to conduct Bee Surveys at Centennial Park.

 Exceeding Water Quality Goals and Strengthening Stormwater Management